 Section III: Deliverables and Reporting – This section contains details related to the anticipated deliverables of the CCWG and may also provide preliminary timeline estimates for their delivery.
-The section will also contain reporting requirements (e.g., the CCWG Chair(s) or appointed members of the CCWG reporting to Chartering Organizations).
+The section will also contain reporting requirements for the CCWG (e.g., the CCWG Chair(s) or appointed members of the CCWG reporting to Chartering Organizations).

 Membership, Staffing, and Organization – This section provides information related to the membership structure of the CCWG, including definitions of the various CCWG member types, if applicable.
+If Board and/or staff liaisons are viewed as needed, these roles should be specified in the Charter.
 The section will also include details related to ICANN staff support and expert advisors, if applicable.

 Rules of Engagement – This section provides critical information related to the operational rules and procedures of the CCWG, both internally and between the CCWG and its Chartering Organizations.
-This includes internal decision-making methodologies, problem escalation and resolution, modification of the Charter, and closure of the CCWG.
+This includes decision-making methodologies, problem escalation and resolution, modification of the Charter, and closure of the CCWG.
 See also the next section 3.3.

-Once the drafting of the Charter is completed (see section 3.2 above) it is submitted to all relevant ICANN SO/ACs for their consideration.
-Should there be any concerns regarding the Charter or proposed changes to the draft Charter, these should be communicated to the initiating entity (DT or SO or AC) as soon as possible so that any potential changes can be made and communicated to all SO/ACs expeditiously, to avoid the need to consider the draft Charter several times (note: ideally any issues / concerns would have been addressed by the DT as a result of regular communication between the representatives on the DT and their respective organizations).
+Once the drafting of the Charter is completed (see section 3.2 above) it is submitted to all participating ICANN SO/ACs for their consideration.
+Should there be any concerns regarding the Charter or proposed changes to the draft Charter, these should be communicated to the DT and all other participating SO/ACs as soon as possible so that the concerns or changes can be addressed expeditiously, to avoid the need to consider the draft Charter several times.
+Ideally, any major issues / concerns ought to have been addressed by the DT as a result of regular communication between the representatives on the DT and their respective organizations).
 In order for the CCWG to be formed, the same identical Charter must be adopted by at least two SO/ACs who will become the CCWG Chartering Organizations, each using the normal adoption process for that organization.
 If, as part of the adoption process, a SO or AC does not intend to become a CCWG Chartering Organization it is strongly advised that the organization expressly indicates this intention to the other SO/ACs, so as to ensure that all relevant SO/ACs are noted as having considered participation in the CCWG.

-The CCWG is created only after adoption of the Charter by at least two or more of the SOs/ACs, who thereby become the CCWG’s Chartering Organization.
-The Charter may contain information on modes and methods of participation, e.g. whether in addition to members, who are appointed by Chartering Organisations, others, if any, from an SO/AC may be invited “participants” (see Section IV: Membership Criteria and Section IV: Group Formation, Dependencies, and Dissolution from the charter template in Annex A for an illustrative example).
+The Charter may also contain information on modes and methods of participation, e.g. whether in addition to members, who are appointed by Chartering Organisations, others from an SO/AC may be invited as “participants” (see Section IV: Membership Criteria and Section IV: Group Formation, Dependencies, and Dissolution from the charter template in Annex A for an illustrative example); and any Board or staff liaisons.

-Volunteers are requested typically through the launch of a call for volunteers, which is to be as widely distributed as possible.
+Volunteers are recruited typically through the launch of a call for volunteers, which is to be as widely distributed as possible.
 Volunteers may, depending on the Charter, join in one of the following, different roles:

 Members.
 Members are volunteers who are appointed by a Chartering Organization according to the rules and procedures of that Chartering Organizations.
 Reasonable efforts should be made to ensure that individual members: